 A real estate agent is always going to be the best bet for clients who want to know the ins and outs of the market in question.

-Automated data and generalized findings aren’t the surest
+Automated data and generalized findings aren’t the surest path to getting a proper estimate.

 Some would argue that consulting these services actually does you a disservice.

 Proponents of this thinking claim that by skipping agents and going straight to online estimate tools, clients may have inflated numbers in their heads.
 Since this is their first impression of the market, it can leave clients feeling misguided.
-This can also set you up for huge disappointments down the
+This can also set you up for huge disappointments down the road, when your agent tells you that you aren’t going to be getting an unrealistic fairy tale price for your home.

 These services rely heavily on computer algorithms that have been pre-programmed to scour data and look for patterns.

-Operating a system of predictions based on patterns seems like it would be a good idea, and in
+Operating a system of predictions based on patterns seems like it would be a good idea, and in theory it seems very sophisticated, at least on the surface.

 However, one of the major things to consider is that real estate isn’t just a system of patterns and fluctuations.